gbif/jekyll-hp-base-theme/pages/data-exploration-config.md

 ```
 var siteConfig = {
   // along with whatever other properties you have.
 E.g. your 'rootPredicate'
+  occurrence: {
     excludedFilters: ['datasetKey'], // useful if your site is scoped by a single dataset
+  }
 };
 ```